cloudflare/cloudflare-docs/content/images/pricing.md

 Images Stored is a pre-paid pricing dimension.
 You purchase storage in increments of $5 per 100,000 original images.

-Each original image can have upto 20 predefined variants _at no additional cost_.
+Each original image can have up to 20 predefined variants _at no additional cost_.
 A predefined variant supports following properties:

 * Width
 * Height